ranton256/classifying_concord/classifying_condord.md

 ## Conclusion

-This analysis of Emerson and Thoreau's writing demonstrates the application of machine learning to literary style classification.
-The results show how well even simpler ML models can distinguish between these authors with reasonable accuracy.
+Predicting the author of Emerson and Thoreau's writing demonstrates the application of machine learning to literary style classification.
+The results show how well even simpler ML models can distinguish between these authors.
 The fine-tuned DistilBERT model achieved 92% accuracy on the test set, while traditional machine learning approaches reached 83-86% accuracy.

 The performance progression from traditional to transformer-based models reflects broader developments in natural language processing.
 TF-IDF vectorization with classic algorithms provided a functional baseline (83-86% accuracy), while transformer models improved on these results (92% accuracy) by capturing contextual relationships between words.